ucd-library/cork-app-utils/README.md

     // custom headers to send in request headers : {},

+    // full url or full path to the bundles source map file
+    // this is used to map stack traces to the original source sourceMapUrl : String,

     // custom attributes to send in request body customAttributes : {}
   }